Medieval cuisine: Calorie structure

 In monasteries, the basic structure of the diet was laid down by the Rule of Saint Benedict in the 7th century and tightened by Pope Benedict XII in 1336, but (as mentioned above) monks were adept at "working around" these rules.
 Wine was restricted to about 10 impfloz per day, but there was no corresponding limit on beer, and, at Westminster Abbey, each monk was given an allowance of 1 impgal of beer per day.
 Meat of "four-footed animals" was prohibited altogether, year-round, for everyone but the very weak and the sick.
 This was circumvented in part by declaring that offal, and various processed foods such as bacon, were not meat.
 Secondly, Benedictine monasteries contained a room called the misericord, where the Rule of Saint Benedict did not apply, and where a large number of monks ate.
 Each monk would be regularly sent either to the misericord or to the refectory.
 When Pope Benedict XII ruled that at least half of all monks should be required to eat in the refectory on any given day, monks responded by excluding the sick and those invited to the abbot's table from the reckoning.
 Overall, a monk at Westminster Abbey in the late 15th century would have been allowed 2.25 lb of bread per day; 5 eggs per day, except on Fridays and in Lent; 2 lb of meat per day, four days per week (excluding Wednesday, Friday, and Saturday), except in Advent and Lent; and 2 lb of fish per day, three days per week and every day during Advent and Lent.

 The overall calorie intake is subject to some debate.
 One typical estimate is that an adult peasant male needed 2900 Cal per day, and an adult female needed 2150 Cal.
 Both lower and higher estimates have been proposed.
 Those engaged in particularly heavy physical labor, as well as sailors and soldiers, may have consumed 3500 Cal or more per day.
 Intakes of aristocrats may have reached 4000 to 5000 Cal per day.
-Monks consumed 6000 Cal per day on "normal" days, and 4500 Cal per day when fasting.
-As a consequence of these excesses, obesity was common among upper classes.
-Monks, especially, frequently suffered from conditions that were more common among the obese, such as arthritis.
+It has been estimated that monks in Westminster Abbey in the early sixteenth century had a food allowance of around 6200 Cal per day on average days, and around 4900 Cal per day during Lent.
+While it is difficult to know how much of this allowance was actually consumed, rather than being left as a form of poor relief, Harvey (1993) suggests that around 60 percent of the allowance may have been consumed on an average day.
+Skeletal evidence suggests that monks suffered more frequently from conditions common among the obese, such as arthritis, with one estimate suggesting an incidence of at least one obesity-related osteoarthritis of nearly six times the average for the time.